Get $20 in free Bitcoin when you sign up and buy $50+ in crypto before October 31, 2025. Terms apply.

 Zero-knowledge, zero problem: all you need to know about this crypto narrative.

 It's been a tough week for anyone following crypto regulations closely.
-But instead of focusing on the attempts of the SEC's Gary Gensler trying to explain to us that (watch at your own discretion), this post focuses on the ZK-narrative.
+But instead of focusing on the attempts of the SEC's Gary Gensler trying to explain to us that staking has nothing to do with steak (watch at your own discretion), this post focuses on the ZK-narrative.

 You might have encountered the ZK acronym when scrolling through Twitter and wondered what it's about.
 It's everywhere, with companies dropping announcements left and right of adding ZK to their products.
 Some even suggest it could be a genius fundraising hack - just like adding AI to your pitch deck 10 times.